MSN: Multi-Style Network for Trajectory Prediction: Introduction

-Different from current stochastic and goal-driven methods, \IE~the \emph{single-style} prediction methods, the proposed multi-style prediction method could provide multiple predictions for the same agent with the help of the above \emph{Hidden Behavior Categories} and the corresponding classification strategy.
-Different trajectory generators perform their duties within each category to predict future choices in different styles separately, thus avoiding the above problems and then adaptively providing multi-style predictions with categorical differences simultaneously.
-See details in \FIG{fig_intro_style}.
+Different from current stochastic and goal-driven methods (called the \emph{single-style} prediction methods), the proposed multi-style prediction method could provide multi-style predictions for the same agent with the help of the above \emph{Hidden Behavior Categories} and the corresponding classification strategy.
+Different trajectory generators perform their duties within each category to forecast trajectories with different styles separately, thus avoiding the above problems and then adaptively predicting trajectories with categorical differences simultaneously.
+Details are shown in \FIG{fig_intro_style}.

-In this manuscript, we propose the multi-style network \MODEL~to explore the stylized prediction.
-In detail, \MODEL~ first classifies agents' trajectories along with their interactive video context into several hidden behavior categories according to their destination choices adaptively.
-Then, \MODEL~employs and trains a generator with a series of style channels to learn how agents' stylized behavior representations distribute in each style, and then give multiple stylized planning proposals.
-Finally, the model implements the stylized predictions based on the given proposals in each style channel by considering agents' potential interactive behaviors.
+This paper proposes the multi-style network \MODEL~to explore the stylized prediction.
+In detail, \MODEL~ first classifies trajectories along with their interactive video context into several hidden behavior categories according to their destination choices adaptively.
+Then, it employs and trains a generator with a series of style channels to learn how agents' stylized behavior representations distribute in each style, and then make multiple stylized planning proposals.
+Finally, the model implements the stylized predictions based on the given proposals in each style channel by considering the potential interactive behaviors.
 Our contributions are summarized as follows: